Abzol/ws-translate/README.md

 As an example, *Serval, Curious About Everything* is card no. **KMN/W51-001** and as such the source file should be `KMN_W51-001.jpg`.
 For best results, the rarity symbol (including *TD* rarity) should not be included.
 (Note that trial deck cards *should* retain the T prefix on their card numbers).

+Unfortunately Microsoft is very unclear on the licensing rights for `meiryo.ttc`, and the same goes for `georgia.ttf`, so please provide those yourself or replace them with suitable fonts of your choice.

+As for the prebuilt Windows binary, you can simply drag-and-drop individual card images or folders onto the .exe to run it.
+(fonts come included)

 ## Usage notes and thanks

 Thanks to [Heart of the Cards](https://heartofthecards.com/), whom I source the translations from.